kubermatic/kubeone/addons/secrets-store-csi-driver/README.md

 # !!!WARNING!!!
-USING THIS ADDON IS NO RECOMMEDED ANYMORE, PLEASE MIGRATE TO HELM RELEASE!
+USING THIS ADDON IS NOT RECOMMEDED ANYMORE, PLEASE MIGRATE TO HELM RELEASE!
 Secrets Store CSI Driver

 See more: https://secrets-store-csi-driver.sigs.k8s.io